monkstone/monkstone.github.com/_posts/2016-04-20-hype_advanced.md

 {% endhighlight %}

-But since java 8 he could have used the java lambda form
+But since java 8 he could have used the java lambda form:-

 {% highlight java %}